 That’s why, at Waxing Kara, we keep our ingredient list as close to the earth as possible.
 We focus on natural ingredients that depend on bees for pollination and provide bees with sustenance.
 Some of our products aim to help you battle breakouts or soothe irritation, and all are designed to nourish and regenerate.

 We team up with seasoned, experienced craftspeople to create our beautiful and functional offerings by hand, from scratch.
 No pre-bought base creams.
 No unnecessary chemicals, fillers, parabens, or additives.
 We focus on plant-based formulations and use organic ingredients (USDA certified organic whenever possible)—or a mix of natural and organic ingredients—in every Waxing Kara product.
 We keep it basic and simple.
-You’ll get a true flavor of Farm to Body Ingredients from the Eastern Shore.
+You’ll get a true flavor of what Farm to Body experiences are from our farm on the Eastern Shore of Maryland.

 Bee inspired® Inside & Out.

 We aspire to nourish your mind, body, and spirit by bringing nature into your everyday life, inspiring natural beauty—the kind that comes from within.